Indonesia says missing AirAsia plane could be at 'bottom of sea'

 Soelistyo said Indonesia might not have the best technology to search underwater and had accepted offers of help from the United States, Britain and France.

 Permission was not given at the time due to traffic in the area.
-Five minutes later, at 6.17 a.m. on Sunday (2317 GMT Saturday), the plane lost contact with air traffic control, transport officials said.
+Five minutes later, at 6.17 a.m. on Sunday (6.17 p.m ET on Saturday), the plane lost contact with air traffic control, transport officials said.

 Data from Flightradar24.com, which tracks airline flights in real time, showed several nearby aircraft were at altitudes ranging from 34,000 to 36,000 feet at the time, levels not unusual for cruising aircraft.